pasanmanula/curw-iot-server/docs/Data Format.md

     10:00:00 10:02:14 10:04:10 10:05:00 10:06:45 10:09:00 10:10:00
 ```

-Lets say that, these data collected by an automated Weather station (only capable of recording precipitation) and it is sending the data to a server in 5 minute intervals.
+Lets say that, these data collected by an automated Weather station (only capable of measuring precipitation) and it is sending the data to a server in 5 minute intervals.
-Also assume that the weather station is already upload the data at 10:00:00 and it'll upload data again in 10:05:00 and 10:10:00
+Also assume that the weather station is already uploaded the data at 10:00:00 and it wants to upload data in 10:05:00 and 10:10:00
 time steps.
 Then the two requests data should be as below.

 **Request 1** (At `10:05:00`)